holderbaum-io/think-about-website/content/en/updates.md

 # You don't want to miss an update? {#newsletter}

-Subscribe to our newsletter\* and receive event updates on a monthly basis.
+Subscribe to our monthly newsletter\*.
+It provides you with regular news about the event, behind the scenes content, updates to the speakies and much more.